 While at law school, Malik received a Dean’s Scholar Prize in Legal Research & Writing, was an editor of the Harvard Civil Rights-Civil Liberties Law Review, and a semi-finalist in the Ames Moot Court, an appellate advocacy competition.
 Prior to law school, Malik received a Ph.D. in Sociology from Yale University, where his dissertation, The Conqueror’s Prize: Revenue, Information, and Conflict in British Bengal, 1765-1819, received the 21st Century Dissertation Prize.

-Malik is Secretary of the Young Advocates’ Standing Committee of the Advocates’ Society and a member of the Ontario Bar Association and the Canadian Association of Black Lawyers.
+Malik is Vice Chair of the Young Advocates’ Standing Committee of the Advocates’ Society and a member of the Ontario Bar Association and the Canadian Association of Black Lawyers.